fa0311/DMMGamePlayerFastLauncher/README-en.md

 ### Translations

-If you want to translate this tool, please send a pull request.
+If you want to translate this tool, language file please send a pull request.

+language file are located in `assets/i18n`.

 ### Bug reports